troclaux/notes/web_development.md

 - `-- +goose StatementBegin`: marks the beggining of a statement
 - `-- +goose StatementEnd`: marks the end of a statement

 5. run the following command with the [conection string](/postgresql.md#connection-string) to create the tables:

 ```bash
 goose postgres "connection_string" up
 ```

+> [!IMPORTANT]
+> run the command on the same directory as the sql query for the migration

 to revert changes: